garimatiwari27/interview-front/README.md

      3. All the required dependencies are mentioned in pom.xml

 ## Demonstration
 To access the HTML portfolio, the entry point is the "**index.html**" file.
-Open this file with Live server inside VS Code for the demo.
+Open this file with Live server inside VS Code for the demo and navigate the screen to follow actions.

 ## Testing
 To execute test cases, open the project "**SeleniumTesting**" inside the testing folder in eclipse and build the project.